babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomationIdentifiers.md

 #### Queries

-The other way to find an element is using a *XCUIElementQuery* which can either make use of a identifier or not.
-The key difference is that a query requires detailed knowledge of the screen layout and is more commonly used when several *XCUIElement* with the same identifier are displayed on the screens i.e. the address list.
+The other way to find an element is using a `XCUIElementQuery` which can either make use of an identifier or not.
+The key difference is that a query requires detailed knowledge of the screen layout and is more commonly used when several `XCUIElement` with the same identifier are displayed on the screens i.e. the address list.

 ##### Examples

-- `let element = app.navigationBars[NavigationBars.pageHeader]` Returns a single **XCUIElement** or throws an error if there are multiple matches
+- `let element = app.navigationBars[NavigationBars.pageHeader]` Returns a single `XCUIElement` or throws an error if there are multiple matches
-- `let queryWithIdentifier = app.navigationBars.matching(identifier: NavigationBars.pageHeader)` Returns a **XCUIElementQuery** array with multiple **XCUIElement**
+ - `let queryWithIdentifier = app.navigationBars.matching(identifier: NavigationBars.pageHeader)` Returns a `XCUIElementQuery` array with multiple `XCUIElement`
-- `let queryWithOutIdentifier = app.navigationBars` Returns a **XCUIElementQuery** array with all navigation bars on screen
+- `let queryWithOutIdentifier = app.navigationBars` Returns a `XCUIElementQuery` array with all navigation bars on screen
-- `let queryWithSingleResult  = app.navigationBars.firsrMatch` Returns the first **XCUIElment** matching the **XCUIElementQuery**  & is the only method that stops searching on the first match, while the other methods will search the entire view hierarchy.
+- `let queryWithSingleResult  = app.navigationBars.firsrMatch` Returns the first `XCUIElment` matching the `XCUIElementQuery` and is the only method that stops searching on the first match, while the other methods will search the entire view hierarchy.

 ## Updating Locators